 The houses are cleaned before the holiday.
 Lamps and candles are lit everywhere.
 Thus, they believe that they drive out the darkness, evil at least during this holiday, which lasts five days.
 After all, this holiday is celebrated as the victory of the Light over the Darkness.
 There are rituals in the temples for the goddess Lakshmi and Ganesh.
 There are fireworks everywhere to expel evil spirits.

 Interest in the holiday has increased in recent years.
-The fact that Obama was the first US president to celebrate Diwali at the White House was as enthusiastic as the festival.
+The fact that Obama was the first US president to celebrate the Diwali holiday at the White House was as enthusiastic as the festival.
 Today it is known as the most influential festival in Asia and is followed by the influx of Indians to India.
-And of course, tourists.
+And, of course, tourists.

 Indian weddings and luxury

 When I said India, I couldn't pass over one of the interesting facts about India - weddings.
 Bright colours, religious customs and rituals, a wide assortment of dishes, and of course, emotional dances are indispensable for Indian weddings.
 In wealthy families, they are becoming more fashionable and splendid.
 Weddings with billions of dollars can go even beyond India.

 At wedding parties around the world, the eyes are definitely on the bride (Yes, that is true:)).
 It seems that Indian brides are very aware of this and give more attention to their look at the wedding day.
-Unlike other countries, brides choose a bridal dress in red (usually), orange, and in some cases, purple colors.
-One reason for this is the white color is the color of mourning in India.
+Unlike other countries, brides choose a bridal dress in red (usually), orange, and in some cases, purple colours.
+One reason for this is the white colour is the colour of mourning in India.
 Over the Lehenga (skirt), they wrap the sari.
 Together with the patterns and the decorations, the bridal dress sometimes weighs 10 kg.
 Much of the wedding ceremony comes with religious rituals.
-The bride is met by the groom’s mother at the wedding, and gives her milk and honey, after washing her legs.
+The bride is met by the groom’s mother at the wedding and gives her milk and honey after washing her legs.
 Marriage is held with the prayers of the monks.
-The bride and groom are tied to each other with a long piece of cloth and they turn around the fire four times.
+The bride and groom are tied to each other with a long piece of cloth, and they turn around the fire four times.
 The rice is scattered over the head as a symbol of abundance.
-The day before the wedding, the bride and her relatives (briefly called the "girl's side") hold a henna ceremony called Mehndi.
-Special ornaments are drawn on the bride's hand and feet with henna.
+The day before the Indian weddings, the bride and her relatives (briefly called the "girl's side") hold a henna ceremony called Mehndi.
+Special ornaments are drawn on the bride's hands and feet with henna.
 Traditionally, after the wedding, the bride does not do housework until the henna on the bride's hands and feet fade.

 Taj Mahal, the symbol of love, the peak of romance

 Love can do everything.
 It can overcome all obstacles, boundaries, and time slots and set the throne on the highest peaks, i.e., heart.
 Sometimes love is what makes the poor artist buy millions of roses; sometimes, it is what makes the rulers spend millions on constructing the magnificent monuments.
-Taj Mahal.
-A monument that brought the destroyed love, mourning into life in white color.
-The Mughal ruler Shah Jahan erected the monument in honor of his beloved wife, Mumtaz Mahal (Arjumand Banu), who died.
+Taj Mahal, a monument that brought the destroyed love, mourning into life in white colour.
+The Mughal ruler Shah Jahan erected the monument in honour of his beloved wife, Mumtaz Mahal (Arjumand Banu), who died.
 The monument, built-in 1632-1653, is included in the list of Seven Wonders of the World.
 History tells us that Shah Jahan dreamed that Mumtaz falls from a 14-step staircase.
 And the next day, Mahal Baku died when she gave birth to her fourteen children.
 Shah Jahan was very grievous with news, and never loved his last child, and remained true to his love for the rest of his life.
-He caused the construction of the monument, which later became a saga, in the city of Agra to perpetuate the memory of Mumtaz Mahal.
-White marble was used in the construction of the Taj Mahal, turquoise, agate, 42 emeralds, 142 rubies, 625 diamonds, and 50 large pearls were used in its decoration.
-The height of the monument reaches 82 (74) meters, and it is reflected in the large pool in the backyard (imagine the size of the pool).
+He caused the construction of the Taj Mahal monument, which later became a saga, in the city of Agra to perpetuate the memory of Mumtaz Mahal.
+White marble was used in the construction of the Taj Mahal monument, and turquoise, agate, 42 emeralds, 142 rubies, 625 diamonds, and 50 large pearls were used in its decoration.
+The height of the Taj Mahal reaches 82 (74) meters, and it is reflected in the large pool in the backyard (imagine the size of the pool).
 Tombs of Mumtaz Mahal and Shah are in the central room of the monument.
 The peculiarity of this room is that the sounds are reflected 7 times.

-History also records that Shah Jahan's son, Aurangzeb, overthrew him and imprisoned.
-From the small window of the dungeon, there was a view - Taj Mahal.
+History also records that Shah Jahan's son, Aurangzeb, overthrew and imprisoned him.
+From the small window of the dungeon, there was a view - the Taj Mahal.
 Maybe this is where the true separation began.
 After his death, the ruler was buried next to his love.
 When I look at such buildings, I always wonder if the buildings are as lucky or unlucky as people are.
 If so, the Taj Mahal is the first one.
 Don't forget to visit the Taj Mahal monument while you travel to India.